coconauts/coconauts.github.io/_posts/2025-07-31-basement-arcade-escape-room.markdown

 TODO add gameplay video  or photos

 The climax required assembling all the collected override codes into a final password, entered into the main terminal to "defeat" the evil AI and trigger the victory sequence.

-## Lessons Learned

-Building a physical escape room taught me several valuable lessons:

-1. **Atmosphere is everything** - The smart speaker commentary and glitch effects created immersion that pure puzzles couldn't achieve alone
-2. **Mix digital and physical** - The best moments came when players had to move between screens and physical objects